louiswilbrink/learning-rust/rust-notes.md

 - A package may contain multiple **binary crates** but only *one* **library crate**.
 - When declaring modules, the compiler will automatically look for the corresponding file with the same name aka `/src/module_name.rs`.
 - Code within a `module` is private by default.
 Use the `pub` keyword to make code public.
-- Rust has everything good: statically typed language, simple memory management, module system, pattern matching, rigid mutability rules.
+- Rust has everything good: statically typed language, simple memory management rules, built-in module system, built-in version management, compiles into agnostic binaries, pattern matching, and rigid mutability rules.
+Including Rust in Linux kernels provides a strong industry signal.
 - In Rust, all items in a child module are *private* to the parent module by default.
 However, child modules can use items defined in the parent module.
 - Making a module public using the `pub` keyword does *not* make its contents public.
 - Starting relative paths using the `super` keyword is shorthand for referencing the parent module (or `..` syntax in Unix).